RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/Class-wwHeap.md

-﻿A wrapper class around the Windows Heap that allows creating a buffer of character or byte data that you can access quickly even for very large buffers.
+A wrapper class around the Windows Heap that allows creating a buffer of character or byte data that you can access quickly even for very large buffers.

 This class specifically allows for iterating over strings or byte buffers one byte at a time as required by parsers and encoders.
 It helps works around the extreme slowness of FoxPro's `Substr()` function with anything but small buffers ([more info](https://west-wind.com/wconnect/weblog/ShowEntry.blog?id=962))